aspnetzero/documents/docs/en/Development-Guide-Core.md

 **Users** are people who can **login** to the application and perform some operations based on their **permissions**.

+Current **user list** can be downloaded as an Excel file. new users can be imported from an excel file.
+Also, invalid user information is sent back with the reason for invalidity via notification system after import process ends.

 **User** class represents a user.
 User class [can be extended](Extending-Existing-Entities.md) by adding new properties.